Mainul-Islam-07/SAP-1-8-Bit-Computer-Design/README.md

 # SAP-1-EEE-4308 Project by Team FrostByte, IUT
 SAP-1 (Simple As Possible)  Architecture Based 8-Bit Computer Design Done in simulating software named "Proteus".

-This is a Lab Project of EEE undergrad from a small team of Educational Institution named IUT , Bangladesh.
+This is a Lab Project of EEE undergrad from a small team of Educational Institution named IUT , located in Dhaka, Bangladesh.

 Member of the Team: